 02. GET HARDWARE

-IMGING was built to work with DJI hardware (specifically the Phantom 4 Pro, Mavic Pro, and the Inspire 2.0) and iOS tablets, so naturally you’re going to need a DJI UAS and an Apple iPad (see specific requirements below) to fly.
+IMGING was built to work with the Phantom 4 Pro from DJI and iOS tablets, so naturally you’re going to need a Phantom 4 Pro and an Apple iPad (see specific requirements below) to fly.
 We’re a DJI technology partner and enterprise dealer, so we can help you with large volume purchases of UAS hardware, however, you don’t need to purchase from us to use IMGING.
-If you want to get up in the air as soon as possible, we recommend you purchase a DJI UAS and Apple Tablet direct from your local electronics store or on Amazon (trust us, as long as it’s a Phantom 4 Pro, Mavic Pro, you can purchase it from any retail outlet and it’ll work just fine).
+If you want to get up in the air as soon as possible, we recommend you purchase a DJI UAS and Apple Tablet direct from your local electronics store or on Amazon (trust us, as long as it’s a Phantom 4 Pro, you can purchase it from any retail outlet and it’ll work just fine).
 On top of the drone, we’d recommend you purchase a few accessories to ensure you have the best experience.

 - LTE-enabled 9.7″ iPad Pro / iPad Air 2 / iPad Mini 4 running iOS 10 or higher